-SSAB has approximately 20,000 suppliers globally.
-The input materials needed to make iron and steel account for SSAB’s most significant purchases.
-Suppliers must comply both with SSAB’s own standards and with international social and environmental guidelines in order to remain qualified suppliers for SSAB.
+SSAB has approximately 20,000 active suppliers in more than 60 different countries.
+Suppliers must comply both with SSAB’s standards and with international ethical, social and environmental guidelines in order to remain qualified suppliers for SSAB.

 Efficient and responsible sourcing of goods and services